An online photo album for the Bend, Oregon High School Class of 1959

 Class Colors: Copper and white

-- Added latest class member address list to BHS Class of 1959 menu (upper left).
+- Added latest class member address list to this page.

 Search for the story of Gary Joanis encountering Bigfoot… See how below.